 Lake Region local Dennis Winn saw the drone, went inside to obtain his gun from his secure and discharged a single shot at the drone, which was “about 75 feet airborne.”
 Winn is apparently a fracture shot, due to the fact that he hit the drone in facility mass, and a bullet opening was discovered in the drone’s haul location once it returned to a neighboring Walmart shop.

-1 Air travel Management
+1 Air travel Management2 Federal Air travel

 3 major legal ramifications